umakantsharmacedcoss/developer-documentation/source/includes/_api_endpoint_leads.md

 ** Data Parameters (optional) **
 Name|Description
 ----|-----------
-eventname|Name of event
+eventname|Name of the event
-actionname|Name of action
+actionname|Name of the action

 #### Response